π Syllabus

 - Final exam date: No final exam, only a final group project.

 - Your letter grade will be determined using the standard grading scale.
-Grades are not rounded up, that’s why we have included 5 bonus points.
+Grades are not rounded up.

 Grades